hamittkaya/ASP.NETWebAPI-Frontend/README.md

 # ASP.NETWebAPI-Frontend
-I used frontend for Visual Studio Code
+I used frontend for Html,Css,JavaScript and Jquery